How I Became A Junior Software Engineer In 100 Days

 The open door leading to my first tech role…

-It started in November 2018, it was exciting walking in but nerve-wracking because I didn’t know what to expect either.
-From Day 1 of the course, I thought it would be great to share my journey using the #100DaysOfCode Challenge on Instagram to give & gain insight into what I was learning.
-It was amazing connecting with people from all over the world, it opened up doors for blog features, interviews, being given advice on what I was struggling with as well as being asked for advice too which I was truly humbled by.
+It started in November 2018; it was exciting walking in but nerve-wracking because I didn’t know what to expect.
+From Day 1 of the course, I thought it would be great to share my journey using the #100DaysOfCode Challenge on Instagram to gain insight into what I was learning.
+It was amazing connecting with people from all over the world.
+It opened up doors for blog features, interviews, being given advice on what I was struggling with, and being asked for advice too, which I was truly humbled by.

 The program introduced us to Front End Web Development, Python, Test Driven Development & Agile.
 Don’t get it twisted!
 It was hard!
 It was one of the most challenging experiences of my life being fully immersed in coding, building projects, pair programming, learning to code with learning gifts (not a fan of the word “disabilities”) all while studying for my exams & submitting essays for uni but it was a period of my life where I had grown so much as a person & as a woman.